eltonvs/coding-style/README.md

 Always put a single space between a property and his value (and after all colons).

-> Alignment: don't align property values, it's look pretty, but is just more work to maintain (and to search)
+> Alignment: don't align property values, it looks pretty, but is just more work to maintain (and to search)

 ```css
 /* Good */